jon-wei/druid/docs/content/ingestion/index.md

 The perfect roll-up mode encompasses an additional preprocessing step to determine intervals and shardSpecs before actual data ingestion if they are not specified in the ingestionSpec.
 This preprocessing step usually scans the entire input data which might increase the ingestion time.
 The [Hadoop indexing task](../ingestion/batch-ingestion.html) always runs with this perfect roll-up mode.

 On the contrary, the best-effort roll-up mode doesn't require any preprocessing step, but the size of ingested data might be larger than that of the perfect roll-up.
-All types of [streaming indexing (i.e., realtime index task, kafka indexing service, ...)](../ingestion/stream-ingestion.html) run with this mode.
+All types of [streaming indexing (e.g., kafka indexing service)](../ingestion/stream-ingestion.html) run with this mode.

 Finally, the [native index task](../ingestion/tasks.html) supports both modes and you can choose either one which fits to your application.

 ## Data maintenance

-TODO: Describe data maintenance operations such as:
-- Inserts, overwrites, and deletes
+### Inserts and overwrites

+Druid can insert new data to an existing datasource by appending new segments to existing segment sets.
+It can also add new data by merging an existing set of segments with new data and overwriting the original set.

+Druid does not support single-record updates by primary key.

+Updates are described further at [update existing data](../ingestion/update-existing-data.html).

-- Compaction
+### Compaction
-- Retention (load/drop rules)
-- Tiers

-And what they are useful for.
+Compaction is a type of overwrite operation, which reads an existing set of segments, combines them into a new set with larger but fewer segments, and overwrites the original set with the new compacted set, without changing the data that is stored.

+For performance reasons, it is sometimes beneficial to compact a set of segments into a set of larger but fewer segments; there is some per-segment processing and memory overhead in both the ingestion and querying paths.

+For compaction documentation, please see [tasks](../ingestion/tasks.html).

+### Retention and Tiering

+Druid supports retention rules, which are used to define intervals of time where data should be preserved, and intervals where data should be discarded.

+Druid also supports separating historical nodes into tiers, and the retention rules can be configured to assign data for specific intervals to specific tiers.

+These features are useful for performance/cost management; a common use case is separating historical nodes into a "hot" tier and a "cold" tier.

+For more information, please see [Load rules](../operations/rule-configuration.html).

+### Deletes

+Druid supports permanent deletion of segments that are in an "unused" state (see the [Segment states](#segment-states) section above).

+The Kill Task deletes unused segments within a specified interval from metadata storage and deep storage.

+For more information, please see [Kill Task](../ingestion/tasks.html#kill-task).